ivanorsolic/oricodes/content/english/Artificial Intelligence/custom architecture.md

 Since we won't be implementing a custom sequential network, we'll take a look at the default `train` function.
 There's a lot going on inside the function, from managing the data and creating generators to split it into batches for training to handling different model filetypes, but we don't have to, and won't go through all the details.
 That's one of the reasons we're using Donkey, so we don't have to everything by ourselves.

-Our goal is using a custom architecture with Donkey, and we're trying to find out how it uses the pre-defined architectures, so this line is very much of interest to us:
+Our goal is to use a custom architecture with Donkey, and we're trying to find out how Donkey uses the pre-defined architectures, so this line is very much of interest to us:

 ```python
  kl = get_model_by_type(train_type, cfg=cfg)